ADHD Therapy for Children & Teens in Calgary

 How does Creative Sky help children with ADHD?
 Children with ADHD often struggle with symptoms related to inattention, hyperactivity, and impulsivity.
 Such struggles impact a child’s ability to regulate their thoughts, emotions, and body.
 Often children with ADHD develop comorbid symptoms such as depression and anxiety.

 At Creative Sky Psychology, we help children and teens turn down the noise.
 With compassionate guidance and engaging, strength-based therapy, we support young people in managing ADHD symptoms, building confidence, and creating strategies that stick.
+Our Psychologists are also highly specialized in conducting assessments for ADHD.

 Therapist using art-based strategies in a strength-based ADHD therapy session